Consistent Approval-Based Multi-Winner Rules: Introduction

-For single-winner rules, one distinguishes between social welfare functions, i.e., voting rules that output a ranking of candidates, and social choice functions, i.e., rules that output a single winner or a set of tied winners.
-For multi-winner rules, an analogous classification applies: we distinguish between \emph{approval-based committee (ABC) ranking rules}, which produce a ranking of all committees, and \emph{ABC choice rules}, which output a set of winning committees.
 While axiomatic questions are well explored for both social choice and social welfare functions, far fewer results are known for multi-winner rules (we provide an overview of the related literature in Section~\ref{sec:related_work}).
-However, such an axiomatic exploration of multi-winner rules is essential if one wants to choose a multi-winner rule in a principled way.
-Axiomatic characterizations of multi-winner rules are of crucial importance because multi-winner rules may have very different objectives: as we have seen in the example, proportionality, diversity, and individual excellence may be conflicting goals.
-Also, as we will see in Section~\ref{sec:prel}, many multi-winner rules have rather involved definitions and their properties often do not reveal themselves at first glance.
-An axiomatic characterization of such rules helps to categorize multi-winner rules, to highlight their defining properties, and to assess their applicability in different scenarios.
+Such an axiomatic exploration of multi-winner rules is essential if one wants to choose a rule in a principled way.
+Axiomatic characterizations of multi-winner rules are of crucial importance because those rules may have very different objectives: as we have seen in the example, proportionality, diversity, and individual excellence may be conflicting goals.

 The main goal of this paper is to explore the class of \emph{consistent} ABC ranking rules.
 An ABC ranking rule is consistent if the following holds: if two disjoint societies decide on the same set of candidates and if both societies prefer committee $W_1$ to a committee $W_2$, then the union of these two societies should also prefer $W_1$ to $W_2$.
-This is a straightforward adaption of consistency as defined for single-winner rules by Smith~\cite{smi:j:scoring-rules} and Young~\cite{young74}.
-Consistency plays a crucial role in many axiomatic characterizations of single-winner rules (we give a more detailed overview in Section~\ref{sec:related_work}).
+This is a straightforward adaption of consistency as defined for single-winner rules by Smith~\shortcite{smi:j:scoring-rules} and Young~\shortcite{young74}.
 Our results highlight the diverse landscape of consistent multi-winner rules and their defining and widely varying properties.